pytorch/TensorRT/examples/distributed_inference/README.md

  pip install tensorrt-llm

  For other python versions, you need to load the libnvinfer_plugin_tensorrt_llm.so.
-Please set that in the environment variable export trtllm_env={lib_path}.
+Please set that in the environment variable export TRTLLM_PLUGINS_PATH={lib_path}.
 For example, we have already set the variable in initialize_distributed_env().
-Note that won't work while running example, since it needs to be preset for the converter library to get.
+You can replace this with your TRTLLM_PLUGINS_PATH and unset it there

  #then pip install the tensorrt and torch version compatible with installed torchTRT